 Costs: Nuclear Energy vs Fossil Fuels

 Cost is important when considering the pros and cons of nuclear energy vs fossil fuels.
-While the operating costs for nuclear power plants exceeds the cost of other electricity-generating power sources, the total cost is less than most.
+While the operating costs for nuclear power plants exceed the cost of other electricity-generating power sources, the total cost is less than most.
 The average total cost of electricity generation includes operations, maintenance and fuels.
 Costs are reported in mills per kilowatt-hour where one mill equals $0.001 or one-tenth of a U.S. cent.

 Future of Energy Generation